Plant science at the dinner table: blueberries

 Blueberries for Sal

 After a tasty blueberry treat, I suggest reading “Blueberries for Sal.”
-This book is geared for 3-to-7-year-olds.
+This book is geared for 3-7 year-olds.
 Sal and her mother are picking blueberries to can for winter, but when Sal wanders to the other side of Blueberry Hill, she discovers a mama bear preparing for her own long winter.
 Sal’s mother is followed by a small bear with a big appetite for berries.
 Will Sal and the small bear find their own mamas?